Rewas Port: Proposed second site for the proposed new Mumbai Metropolitan region Airport

-The proposed airport site centered around the region of Rewas and Mandwa near Alibaug was thought to be the most suitable barring excessive financial cost for building a bridge over Karanja Creek to connect the Uran–JNPT area to the proposed airport at Rewas Mandwa.
+The proposed airport site centered around the region of Rewas and Mandwa near Alibag was thought to be the most suitable barring excessive financial cost for building a bridge over Karanja Creek to connect the Uran–JNPT area to the proposed airport at Rewas Mandwa.
 Its distance of only 20 nmi by sea made it a viable location.

 However, the site was rejected in 2010 after considering the high capital cost, destruction of scenic coastal environment, rehabilitation of 14 villages, strong local opposition and the presence of the Indian Navy base in the area.